This post may contain affiliate links & Amazon affiliate links. As always, all opinions are my own. Thanks for visiting & thanks for your support!

 Funny enough (or not), in that same comment, a person complained that the pie did not set up for them.
 Really?
-They decided to totally not follow the recipe and then complained that it didn’t work.
+They decided to not bake the pie, totally not follow the recipe and then complain that it didn’t work.
 Ugh.

 Lemons juice best at room temperature, so if they’re in the fridge, pull them out a few hours before go time.
 5 – 7 average sized lemons will give you 3/4 cup of juice.

 I love this pie during the winter months – the bright, tart, sweetness of lemons makes me think of warmer months past and warmer months to come.

 If you’re a lemon head, this pie is for you!
 It’s lush, creamy and tart – but not too tart.

 Thanks so much for stopping by!
-Happy Baking 🙂

 - For crust:

-- 1½ cups fine graham cracker crumbs
+- 1 1/2 cups fine graham cracker crumbs

-- ⅓ cup granulated sugar
+- 1/3 cup granulated sugar

-- 6 tablespoon salted butter, melted
+- 6 tablespoon salted butter melted

 - For Pie Filling:

-- ¾ cup fresh squeezed lemon juice (5-7 average sized lemons at room temp)
+- 3/4 cup fresh squeezed lemon juice 5-7 average sized lemons at room temp

 - 4 egg yolks